Chester Alamo-Costello: Early life and career

-Alamo-Costello was born Michael Christopher Costello in 1967 in Indianapolis to a blue-collar family that valued practical skills.
+Alamo-Costello was born Michael Christopher Costello in 1967 in Indianapolis to a blue-collar family of German, Irish, and Italian immigrants that valued practical skills.
 After developing an interest in art and graduating from Southport High School, he studied graphic design, painting and photography at the Herron School of Art and Design at IUPUI in Indianapolis (BFA, 1990).
 He moved to Chicago in 1993, and initially photographed artists, musicians, and transients while living in a warehouse district on the city's South Side, near Chinatown.
 In 1994, he enrolled in graduate school at Columbia College Chicago (MFA, 1998), where he studied with photographers Bob Thall and Melissa Ann Pinney, and painter Corey Postiglione.
-While continuing to create art, he began his teaching career at Columbia, until he accepted a position at University of St. Francis in 1999.
+He began his teaching career at Columbia, before moving to the University of St. Francis in 1999.
 Alamo-Costello lives and works in Chicago with wife, Sandy.

 Work

 Although Alamo-Costello's work has included drawings, painting and journals, his artistic practice primarily lies in two areas: art-related public interventions, performances and social experiments that may be site-specific or placed in public space; and photographic series in which he often takes on the role of archivist or journalist, collecting and documenting everyday, contemporary experiences and encounters.